 When blood accumulates under your fingernail due to trauma or injury, it typically appears as a dark purple or black spot.
 This is known as a subungual hematoma, and it occurs when blood vessels beneath the nail bed rupture and blood collects in the space between the nail and the skin.
 The amount of time it takes for the blood to go away and the nail to heal depends on the severity of the injury and the individual’s healing process.

-Check Other: How Long Does A Beginner Nail Tech Take?
+Check Other: How To Complain To A Nail Salon

 In general, a small subungual hematoma may resolve on its own within a few weeks as the body absorbs the blood and the nail grows out.
 However, larger hematomas may take longer to heal and may even require medical intervention, such as draining the blood from underneath the nail to relieve pressure and prevent complications.